dolittle-entropy/JavaScript.Testing/README.md

 # JavaScript.Testing

-A framework for writing BDD tests using the gherkin language.
+A framework for writing tests.